6 benefits of pomegranate juice that makes it a must-add fruit to your wellness routine

 Might help with obesity

 Pomegranate contains bioactive compounds, which might be beneficial in weight loss.
 These compounds decrease the lipid or fat accumulation, enhances the breakdown of fats, and limits the enzymes which are responsible for fat formation.
-But this pomegranate juice benefit has not been extensively researched on humans yet.
+But this has not been extensively researched on humans yet.

 All Images: Courtesy Shutterstock